-TheRussianTiger: Real name, Jeffrey Vinokur, is a 24 year old resident of Los Angeles, California best known for his appearance on the television show NBC’s America’s Got Talent and logging over 20 Million YouTube views.
+TheRussianTiger: Real name, Jeffrey Vinokur, is a 27 year old dancer in Los Angeles, California best known for his appearance on the television show NBC’s America’s Got Talent and logging over 25 Million YouTube views on this popping videos.
 He has also appeared on the NBC Today Show, Discovery Channel, Fox News Channel, The View (ABC), and The Queen Latifah Show (CBS) as his other persona, The Dancing Scientist.
 In 2009 Vinokur started and lead Rhythm Per Second Dance Crew, founded the Madison Dance Conference, and taught weekly dance classes for students at the University of Wisconsin-Madison.
 Checkout his Interview with Dancers Global.

-I started practicing dance regularly in September 2007 and accredit the majority my training to online videos & DVDs.
+I started practicing dance regularly in high school and accredit the majority my training to online videos & DVDs.
 After 6 months of only learning from videos I was lucky enough to travel to New York City and learn from some of the most well-known poppers in the world: Jazzy J (Electric Boogaloos), Dementia (ABM Crew), and Future Ninja (House of Ninja).

 I started dancing because it was my way of expressing myself and a positive outlet for hardships at home.
 Popping was my escape to a world of human robots, waves flowing through limbs, and people floating as if on ice.
 I practiced for at least an hour everyday in my house, which helped me progress quickly!
 I even kept my dancing a secret for the first two months because I was afraid of what others would think!